-Adding a console table or other landing pad surface to your entryway is nothing new—in fact, it's one of our most tried-and-tested strategies for stopping clutter in its tracks.
-But, most console tables have one or two slim drawers at best, so instead, we're keen on the idea of using a dresser for the task.
+Adding a console table or other landing pad surface to your entryway is nothing new—in fact, it's one of our most tried and tested strategies for stopping clutter in its tracks.
+However, most console tables have one or two slim drawers at best, so instead, we're keen on the idea of using a dresser for the task.

 Not only do the deep drawers provide plenty of opportunities for stashing your essentials out of sight, but their segments will help you stay organized, too.

 Hanging rails in the kitchen are a trend that's gaining serious steam—and not just because their patinated metal finishes are the perfect mix of modern farmhouse and rustic chic.
 These handy bars are simple to install and use, and they keep the tools in your heavy rotation up off the counter and accessible at a glance.
 Pretty much a win-win.

 Not every kitchen has the luxury of cabinets that soar straight to the ceiling.
 For those with storage that stops short, a library-style ladder can be a gorgeous and practical way to add some much-needed real estate.

 Seasonal items and décor pieces alike can mingle atop the cabinets until they're needed down below.

 Give Shelving the VIP (Window) Treatment

 Kitchen design is often a balancing act between windows and storage.
 Too many cabinets and the space becomes cave-like from lack of light.
 Too many windows and you end up suffering from a dearth of storage.
 But this cool compromise is something we haven't seen too often: open shelving suspended over windows.